thehenchnerd

 You can absolutely achieve an excellent level of muscular gains and cardiovascular fitness using nothing but HIIT home cardio workouts.

 I travel a considerable amount for my day job, and the above no equipment home cardio workouts are still a staple of mine in hotel rooms.
-I also use them when working from home and need a quick and efficient lunchtime blast.
+I also use them when working from home and need a quick and efficient lunchtime blast. if you’re even more pressed for time, you’ll want to read my article all about time saving tabata workouts.

 Starting HIIT Home Cardio Workouts